kirillov-n-s/radann/README.md

 # Radann

-Radann stands for **Reverse-mode Automatic Differentiation for Artificial Neural Networks** and is _(hopefully going to be, some day)_ a modern C++ library for multidimentional array handling and automatic differentiation, implemented using smart expression templates with GPU parallelism and calls to optimized CUDA libraries.
+Radann is _(hopefully going to be, some day)_ a modern C++ library for multidimentional array handling and automatic differentiation, implemented using smart expression templates with GPU parallelism and calls to optimized CUDA libraries.

 As for now, it is a university coursework with a lot of unfinished and "just working" stuff that is subject to change.